Stealing and Evading Malware Classifiers and Antivirus at Low False Positive Conditions: Stealing Antivirus Functionality

 The number of queries required to train surrogate models is too high for a manual scan, so we automated the file scanning process by developing and installing a web service in each VM.
 The provided HTTP API allowed us to upload and scan multiple files automatically using the command line interface of each AV.

-We respected as much as possible the default values for the AVs, and we did not switch off any functionality related to file scanning.
+We respected the default values for the AVs as much as possible, and we did not switch off any functionality related to file scanning.
 Finally, the VMs were disconnected from the internet to avoid updates during the experiments.